 The man’s dark voice sounded ominous.

 ‘Perhaps’, his thick lips pursed in doubt.
 After a pause, he said, ‘Tomorrow is Christmas.
 Baby Jesus will be born and will give presents to children.’
-Then pointing to Jasminka he added, sarcasm in voice, ‘Does she know who Baby Jesus is?’
+Pointing to Jasminka he added, sarcasm in voice, ‘Does she know who Baby Jesus is?’

 They all guffawed.
-She kept calm, ‘No, but right now she is a sick child.
+She kept calm.
+‘No, but right now she is a sick child.
 I need some medicines.’

-’Woman!’ the man bellowed to the Croat woman who seemed to be his wife, ‘Hand me the children’s medicine.
+’Woman,’ the man bellowed to the Croat woman who seemed to be his wife, ‘Hand me the children’s medicine.
 Is this what you need?’

 She read the name of antibiotics on the packet.
 She nodded.

-‘Then you need to go to Zefir tomorrow to buy your own’ he retorted, his eyes hiding something sinister.
+‘Then you need to go to Zefir tomorrow to buy your own’, he retorted, his eyes hiding something sinister.

 ‘Who is Zefir?’ she asked, a tremor seizing her.

-‘Hey, Ganib!
-Come here!’ he bellowed again.
+‘Hey, Ganib.
+Come here,’ he bellowed again.

 A miserable dirty urchin stirred in a dark corner.
 His eyes were alert, watchful, vigilant.
 The man hurried him over by a wave of his callous hand.
 The boy ran and stood to attention in front of the older man.